-One-third of all COVID cases in one large California county can be traced to church services.
-The numbers are even greater elsewhere.
-Reuters reported: "South Korea announced thousands of coronavirus cases in the space of only a few days in late February.
+According to health officials, one third of all COVID cases in one large California county can be traced to church services.
+The numbers are even bigger elsewhere.
+Reuters reports: "South Korea announced thousands of coronavirus cases in the space of only a few days in late February.
 The surge in cases centered mostly around one main cluster from a church in Daegu city."
-That article documents the harrowing story of one infected person attending two church services and spreading COVID to another 1,200 people and that a single "church cluster accounts for at least 60 percent of all cases in South Korea."
+That article documents the harrowing story of one infected person attending two church services and spreading the virus to another 1,200 people and how that "Church cluster accounts for at least 60% of all cases in South Korea."

 Even small gatherings can be deadly.
-For instance, "Lee County [Alabama] had 105 confirmed cases and three deaths related to the virus.
-The surrounding counties had a combined total of 119 cases."
-Health officials believed that "church gatherings have been tied to a swell in new cases across the area, explaining that even groups smaller than 10 people can spread the coronavirus."
-Your safer-at-home order is not safe enough.
+According to "officials at East Alabama Medical Center . . . church gatherings have been tied to a swell in new cases across the area, explaining that even groups smaller than 10 people can spread the coronavirus."
+As those doctors explained, "There were only 10 people at a time in the building, but the infection still spread."

-1 Hilda Flores, "One-third of COVID-19 cases in Sac County tied to church gatherings, officials say," NBC News KCRA (April 1, 2020).
+&lt;sup>1 Hilda Flores, "One-third of COVID-19 cases in Sac County tied to church gatherings, officials say," NBC News KCRA (April 1, 2020).

-2 Reuters, "The Korean clusters: How coronavirus cases exploded in South Korean churches and hospitals," (March 20, 2020).
+&lt;sup>2 Reuters, "The Korean clusters: How coronavirus cases exploded in South Korean churches and hospitals," (March 20, 2020).